Pricing & FAQ

-The editor must see a sample and perform a short sample edit to give you a price quote.
+All editors need to see a sample and perform a short sample edit to give you a price quote.
 The rate for your project depends on the level of editing required and the complexity of the material.
 Every project is unique, and every quote is specific to that project.

 Writer A will need less editorial intervention, while Writer B will need help with almost every sentence.
-As a result, the editor can edit 5 pages per hour for Writer A, but 1 page per hour for Writer B.
+As a result, the editor can edit 5 pages per hour for Writer A, but only 1 page per hour for Writer B.

-When possible, the editor will give you a per-word rate because many factors can affect the number of words on a page (e.g., spacing and margins).
+When possible, the editor will give you a per-word rate because many factors can affect the number of words on a page (e.g., font, spacing, and margins).

 The range for proofreading/copyediting/developmental editing is 1 to 12 cents per word.
-Rewriting is 8-20 cents per word.
-Expect the higher quote for technical/medical documents and ghostwriting.
+Ghostwriting, rewriting, and technical/medical editing is often quoted as an hourly rate after the draft is reviewed.

 Is word count the number of total words or just the words edited?